 Davis, a native of Alabama, graduated from Louisiana State University in 1985 with a Bachelor of Science degree in Business Administration.
 In 1998, Davis earned his Juris Doctor degree graduating with magna cum laude honors from Georgia State University.

-Davis attended Officer Candidate School and was commissioned as a Supply Corps officer in 1986 His initial active-duty assignments included tours as assistant supply officer aboard the battleship USS Missouri (BB 63) and aviation supply officer at Naval Air Station Atlanta.
-He also served as a gun director officer for the five- and 16-inch guns aboard Missouri, deploying to the Persian Gulf for Operation Earnest Will and to the Northern Pacific in support of Cold War operations.
+Commissioned as a supply corps officer in 1986 through the Navy’s Officer Candidate School, Davis’ initial active-duty assignments include tours as assistant supply officer aboard the battleship USS Missouri (BB 63), and aviation supply officer at Naval Air Station Atlanta.
+Subsequently, Davis also served as a gun director officer for the five and 16-inch guns aboard the Missouri, deploying to the Persian Gulf for Operation Earnest Will and to the Northern Pacific in support of Cold War operations.

-Davis returned to active duty via an inter-service transfer to the U.S. Army Judge Advocate General’s (JAG) Corps.
-He was an honor graduate of the Army Judge Advocate Officer Basic Course and, subsequently, served in the rank of major as trial counsel and administrative law attorney in the Office of the Staff Judge Advocate, U.S. Army Reserve Command, and then as ethics counselor at U.S. Army Forces Command, both located at Fort McPherson, Ga.
+Davis returned to active duty in 1999 via an interservice transfer to the U.S. Army Judge Advocate General’s Corps.
+He was an honor graduate of the Army Judge Advocate Officer Basic Course.
+At the rank of major, he served as trial counsel and administrative law attorney in the Office of the Staff Judge Advocate, U.S. Army Reserve Command, and then as ethics counselor at the U.S. Army Forces Command located at Fort McPherson, Georgia.